South Bank Parklands: History

+The popular Boardwalk restaurants clustered at the southern end of the grounds, built for Expo 88, were demolished between 2009–13 and replaced with other restaurants along Clem Jones Promenade near the Goodwill Bridge.

 In 2013, the South Bank Corporation contracted the Brisbane City Council to provide maintenance services and to manage the public green spaces, while Brisbane Marketing (a subsidiary of the council) manages the marketing and events.
 The Corporation retains responsibility for the commercial tenants, the carpark and the renewal planning.

 Access and transport

 Walking

 The South Bank Parklands can be accessed from South Bank via Vulture Street, Little Stanley Street and the Cultural Forecourt; from the City via the Victoria Bridge; from Gardens Point via the Goodwill Bridge; and from Kangaroo Point via the Riverwalk.

 Public transport

 The South Bank Parklands are within walking distance of the Cultural Centre busway station and the South Bank busway station, as well as the South Brisbane railway station and South Bank railway station.
 There are three CityCat terminals on the Brisbane River, near the Victoria Bridge.

 Bicycle

 Bicycles can access the Brisbane, South Bank Parklands from South Bank via Vulture Street, Little Stanley Street and the Cultural Forecourt; from Gardens Point via the Goodwill Bridge; and from Kangaroo Point via the Riverwalk.
 Bicycle racks are located at the Visitors Centre in Stanley Street Plaza, Suncorp Piazza, The Boardwalk, Clem Jones Promenade and Little Stanley Street.